pantheon-systems/documentation/source/content/sso-organizations.md

 Azure configuration requires several modifications from the general instructions in the above section.

-1. Complete the Pantheon-specific steps in Azure's documentation to [Configure Azure AD SSO for page](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/pantheon-tutorial#configure-azure-ad-sso).
+1. Complete the Pantheon-specific steps in Azure's documentation to [Configure Azure AD SSO](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/pantheon-tutorial#configure-azure-ad-sso).

 1. Confirm that you make all required edits to correctly map custom attributes, including: